How is the procedure performed?

 Features of this video (courtsey of Mr Nigel Bullock)

-- A fronded tumour on the right side of the bladder base (also seen in the ultrasound scan above)
+- A fronded tumour on the right side of your bladder base (also seen in the ultrasound scan above)

-- A wire loop (silver) moving back & forth to resect the tumour which then washes into the bladder
+- A wire loop (silver) moving back & forth to resect the tumour which then washes into your bladder

 - High-energy electric current applied to the wire loop to produce cutting of tissue & sealing of any bleeding from blood vessels

-- Underlying muscle of the bladder exposed once the tumour has been resected
+- Underlying muscle of your bladder wall is exposed once the tumour has been resected